Richard Lee Maxwell, age 71, of Newton, Kansas, passed away on September 15, 2025, at NMC Health, surrounded by loved ones.

-A visitation will be held at Petersen Family Funeral Home located at 215 N Main St, Newton, KS, from 5:00 PM to 9:00 PM, with a Rosary at 6:00 P.M., On Wednesday September 24, 2025 the family will be available during the visitation times to greet the family, A Mass will be celebrated at St. Mary Catholic Church at 106 E 8th St, Newton, KS, at 10:00 AM on September 25, leading to his interment at Greenwood Cemetery, 1100 East First Street, Newton, KS.
+A visitation will be held at Petersen Family Funeral Home on Wednesday September 24, 2025 from 5:00 PM to 9:00 PM, with a Rosary at 6:00 P.M.
+A Mass will be celebrated at St. Mary Catholic Church, 106 E 8th St, Newton, KS, at 10:00 AM on September 25, followed by inurnment at Greenwood Cemetery.

 Petersen Family Funeral Home